Id Software co-founder and lead developer John Carmack

 Carmack quickly returned from Japan to Id Software, where he updated his .plan file with more thoughts and observations on the GeForce3 and the future of 3D graphics technology.
 Carmack also

-about the comparative performance of Power Mac G4 systems and Pentium III-based systems to “News for Nerds” site Slashdot, noting that Apple’s 733MHz G4 isn’t as fast as a 1GHz Pentium in his own tests.
+posted some observations about the comparative performance of Power Mac G4 systems and Pentium III-based systems to “News for Nerds” site Slashdot, noting that Apple’s 733MHz G4 isn’t as fast as a 1GHz Pentium in his own tests.

 Carmack’s comments have incited debate among Mac users, including questions about the authenticity of Carmack’s Slashdot remarks.
 MacCentral confirmed with Carmack over the weekend that he did indeed post the comments.